-Task list for Creating the Unified Messaging Services Account and Granting Permissions, page 3-10
+Task list for Creating the Unified Messaging Services Account and Granting Permissions for Cisco Unity Connection, page 3-10

-Task list for Creating the Unified Messaging Services Account and Granting Permissions
+Task list for Creating the Unified Messaging Services Account and Granting Permissions for Cisco Unity Connection

 - 1. Create one or more service accounts on the Office 365 servers with which you want Connection to communicate.
 Note the following: - Give the account a name that identifies it as the unified messaging services account for Connection. - Do not add the account to any administrator group. - Do not disable the account, or Connection cannot use it to access Office 365 mailboxes. - Specify a password that satisfies the password-security requirements of your company.
 The password is encrypted with AES 128-bit encryption and stored in the Connection database.
 The key that is used to encrypt the password is accessible only with root access, and root access is available only with assistance from Cisco TAC. - When you are configuring unified messaging for a Connection cluster, Connection automatically uses the same unified messaging services account for both Connection servers. - When you are configuring unified messaging for intersite networking or for intrasite networking, you can use the same unified messaging services account for more than one Connection server.
 However, this is not a requirement and does not affect functionality or performance. - 2.
-For Assigning the Impersonation Rights to Service Accounts see the following Section, Release 8.x at Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts (Office 365 only), page 3-10
+For Assigning the Impersonation Rights to Service Accounts see the following Section, Release 9.x at Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts for Cisco Unity Connection (Office 365 only), page 3-10

-Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts (Office 365 only)
+Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts for Cisco Unity Connection (Office 365 only)